iwasz/oledgui/README.md

 * [ ] std::string - like strings??? naah...
 * [ ] callbacks and / or references
 * [ ] bug: empty line after nested container
+* [ ] A window.
+Like ncurses window (i.e. area).
+It has to have its own coordinate system and focusCounter.
+It should overlay what was previously displayed (easy and concise)
+  * [ ] Dialog
+* [ ] Prepare for compile time optimization
+  * [ ] Cmake target which tests the size with a tool.
+Like size or bloaty.
+Saves a list with statistics + commit hash.
+Maybe a commit hook?